nguyenthuan155632/bookmark_manager/README.md

 ## Chrome Extension (optional)

-An optional Chrome extension is provided in `extension/` to save the current tab to your Vensera server.
+An optional Chrome extension is provided in `extension/` to save the current tab to your Memorize server.

 - API endpoints for extensions:
   - `POST /api/ext/login` with `{ username, password }` → `{ token }`